 The provision by the Commissioner for Equal Opportunity of training services related to promoting the objects of the Equal Opportunity Act 1984.

-Department for Communities

-The sale by the Department for Communities of goods, information or intellectual property, relating to community development.

-The provision or sale by the Department for Communities of advertising opportunities or opportunities having a purpose similar to advertising, relating to community development.

-The provision by the Department for Communities of training, management or advisory services, relating to community development.

-Department for Community Development 2

-The sale by the Department for Community Development of goods, information or intellectual property, relating to community development.

-The provision or sale by the Department for Community Development of advertising opportunities or opportunities having a purpose similar to advertising, relating to community development.

-The provision by the Department for Community Development of training, management, or advisory services, relating to community development.

 Department for Planning and Infrastructure 3

 The provision by the Department for Planning and Infrastructure (in the State or elsewhere) of goods, information, or intellectual property relating to transport matters.

+Department of Communities

+The sale by the Department of Communities of goods, information or intellectual property, relating to community development.

+The provision or sale by the Department of Communities of advertising opportunities or opportunities having a purpose similar to advertising.

+The provision by the Department of Communities of training, management or advisory services, relating to community development.

 Department of Consumer and Employment Protection 4

 The provision by the Department of Consumer and Employment Protection —